MicrosoftDocs/PowerShell-Docs/developer/format/typename-element-for-selectioncondition-for-entryselectedby-for-widecontrol-format.md

 ## Text Value

-Specify the fully qualified name of the .NET Framework type, such as `System.IO.DirectoryInfo`.
+Specify the fully qualified name of the .NET type, such as `System.IO.DirectoryInfo`.

 ## Remarks

-The selection condition can specify a .NET Framework type or a selection set, but cannot specify both.
+The selection condition can specify a .NET type or a selection set, but cannot specify both.
 For more information about how to use selection conditions, see [Defining Conditions for when Data is Displayed](./defining-conditions-for-displaying-data.md).

 For more information about other components of a wide view, see [Creating a Wide View](./creating-a-wide-view.md).